-Notion is a an online tool that can work as a company Wiki, planner or pretty much whatever you like.
 The benefit of Notion is that you can create the exact structure you want so you can build a setup that is perfectly tailored to you.
 This is great if you have a unique workflow or just haven't found another tool that suits you quite yet.

-All this freedom can sometimes feel a little intimidating so we decided to show you how we use Notion for our agency so you have a place to start.
-Notion's main navigation is organised by "workspaces".
-These can be anything but we have used the following to organise our business:
+All this freedom can sometimes feel a little intimidating so we decided to show you how we use Notion for our agency so you have a place to start, let's dig in!

 Since most workspaces will vary a lot depending on your business, we will focus on how to set up and use the "All Clients" workspace.
 This is where we keep everything you might need when you sit down to work on a project.
 Having everything organised means you can have a bigger team without chaos.